Witnesses and witness statements

 Summons a witness or evidence

-If you summons a person who can’t give relevant evidence or you do it for an improper purpose, we may set aside the summons and you may have to pay costs.
+You should only summons a person who can give evidence or produce documents that are relevant to your case.
+If you summons a person who can’t give relevant evidence, we may set aside the summons and you may have to pay costs.

 Before you ask us for a summons, ask the person to provide the evidence or relevant documents.
 If the person refuses, you can ask us to issue a summons.